Company logo | Codica

 Why is a suitable pricing strategy important?

 We all know that the right revenue model is crucial for the SaaS industry.
 What about specific reasons for its paramount importance?
-Why do you need to optimize your prices instead of setting it on instinct once and for all?
+Why do you need to optimize your prices instead of setting them on instinct once and for all?

-You can offer customers true value
+• You can offer customers true value

 Consumers like to buy products that can be easily justified.
 They want to consider their purchases as wise investments.
 By setting the SaaS price that users are ready to pay, make the real value of your product your top priority.

-It helps strengthen the unit economics
+• It helps strengthen the unit economics

 Basically, the success of your SaaS business hinges on the right balance between two key metrics.
 These are customer lifetime value (CLV) and customer acquisition cost (CAC).
 The first metric should be significantly higher than the second one.
 Otherwise, you will not see any growth.